gmomo/python-ehub/README.md

 - Python 2.7+ (pandas (tested on version 0.18), numpy (tested on version 1.11), matplotlib libraries)
 - Jupyter notebook preferred
-- Pyomo library (tested on versio 5.1.1)
+- Pyomo library (tested on version 5.1.1)
 - `glpk` or another solver supported by Pyomo

 The easiest way for a windows machine is to install anaconda package from https://www.continuum.io/downloads .
 In order to install missing libraries run `Anaconda Command Prompt` and then type `conda install library_name`.
 If some library does not support conda, try by typing in `Anaconda Command Prompt` `pip install library_name`.